jhogan/core/README.md

     apt update && apt dist-upgrade -y

-However, some dependencies are not available at the OS-level.
+However, some dependencies are not available at the OS level.
 They can, however, be obtain through PIP.
-Those packages can be found in the `pip` file.
-Listed are its current contents:
+Those packages can be found in the [pip](pip) file.
+Its current contents are listed below:

     pyyaml
     ua-parser
     user-agents
     pytz

-We can install they using `pip3`:
+We can install them using `pip3`:

     pip3 install `cat pip`

-Adding the `-U` flag causes the packages to be update.
+Adding the `-U` flag causes the packages to be updated.

     pip3 install -U `cat pip`

 ## Database ##
 The RDBMS of choice is MySQL.
-The configuration for the database connection can set using the `config.accounts` property in the [config.py](config.py) file.
+The configuration for the database connections can set using the `config.accounts` property in the [config.py](config.py) file.
 Iteratate over the the accounts from the base class `configuration` and find the MySQL connection, then set its values to whatever you need.
 This will usually just be the password.